 If you’ve answered “yes” to only a few questions in the first section and none in the following two, it’s likely there are good reasons you should try to save your marriage.

 If all indications are that “yes” your marriage is over, divorce is of course not your only option – you may prefer to get a separation.

 I would recommend too (if it’s safe to do so) that you allow yourself some time before taking any action.
 You can use this time to adjust to and accept the sad realization that divorce does seem to be the right decision – it will be important to be firm about your decision when you tell your spouse.
 You might also find it helpful to read through a divorce guide which will help you see that divorce is a manageable process, and feel more confident about how you will cope.

-“Should I Get a Divorce” by Caroline Mackenzie is an original article exclusive to this site and protected by copyright.
+“Should I Get a Divorce” by Molly Laws is an original article exclusive to this site and protected by copyright.